adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 ### SDL2 Recap

-The supporting code for SDL2 is identical to that of the [previous post](https://almostalwaysauto.com/posts/basic-video).
+The supporting code for rendering with SDL2 is identical to that of the [previous post](https://almostalwaysauto.com/posts/basic-video).
 We'll start at the point where we can set a callback function that updates the image on screen.

 Our application state holds the